 ALI Model Penal Code for Sexual Assault

 The American Law Institute is an organization of legal scholars working to promote the clarification and simplification of United States common law.
 In 2012, a Prospectus was issued proposing to update the ALI Model Penal Code (MPC) on Sexual Assault, last revised in 1962.
 The Prospectus highlighted several anachronisms of the 1962 version such as the gendered character of the offense and the broad marital exemption.
 New York University law professor Stephen Schulhofer was selected as the project Reporter.
-Schulhofer is known for his book The Culture of Intimidation and the Failure of Law, which argued for the novel concept of “affirmative consent.”
+Schulhofer is known for his book The Culture of Intimidation and the Failure of Law, which argued for the controversial concept of “affirmative consent.”

-Following is a summary of the key developments in this controversial project, as well as a listing of the legal reviews, blogs, and editorials:
+Following is a summary of the key developments in this project, as well as a listing of the legal reviews, blogs, and editorials:

 On April 30, Tentative Draft No. 1 was released.
 A review of the Draft revealed that it proposed to enormously expand the criminal liability of sexual conduct at a time when the American Bar Association, lawmakers, and the American public have come to the realization that our country faces a serious problem with over-criminalization.
 More specifically, the Draft: